edesweb/mirouter/README.md

 hosts.ini declare the hosts that MiRouter must attend.
 Sample of hosts.ini
 ```
-; If routes is false then no routes are allowed
-; If routes is true then must exists a ini file called like the section

 [raul.goblin.es]
+; If routes is true then must exists a ini file called like the section on the routes path
+; in this sample must exists the file ../routes/raul.goblin.es.ini
 routes=true

 ;check_session
 ; Script to check if the session is valid,
 ; the script must have a function called check_authenticated() that returns an object with one or two props: